 You can lose quite a bit of blood without experiencing any side effects or complications.
 The exact amount depends on your size, age, and general health.

 It helps to think of loss in percentages instead of total amounts.
 Adult men, on average, have more blood than most adult women.
 This means they can typically lose a little more before experiencing adverse effects.
-Children, on the other hand, have much less blood than adults, so even small blood losses could affect a child negatively.
+Children, on the other hand,

 Typical causes of blood loss — giving a blood sample for testing at the doctor’s office, menstruation, a nosebleed — won’t usually cause complications.
 But sustaining an injury or undergoing surgery may cause severe bleeding and require a red blood cell transfusion.